jayantrathi/jayantrathi.github.io/content/events/example/index.md

   postcode: '81180'
   country: Thailand

-summary: An example talk using Hugo Blox Builder's Markdown slides feature.
+summary:
-abstract: As the sole student presenter at a professional-majority conference representing my university, I showcased the development and deployement of a fully integrated home-security robot that merged real-time facial recognition, audio hazard detection through real time clasification, motion tracking, and cloud-based alerts.
-Deployed on embedded hardware and orchestrated with ROS2 navigation, the system processed multiple forms of data and achieved 97% accuracy on hazardous acoustic events.
+abstract: As the sole student presenter at a professional-majority conference representing my university, I showcased the development and deployement of my senior project, a fully integrated home-security robot that merged real-time facial recognition, audio hazard detection through real time clasification, motion tracking, and cloud-based alerts.
+Deployed on embedded hardware and orchestrated with autonomous navigation, the system processed multiple forms of data and achieved 97% accuracy on hazardous acoustic events.
 Live demos captured autonomous patrols and instant homeowner notifications via Firebase.
-The results validated how a compact, agile robot can fill a critical gap in residential safety—and positioned my work as a serious contributor in both academic and industrial robotics engineering.
+The objective of the showcase was to validate how a compact, agile robot can fill a critical gap in residential safety and positioned my work as a serious contributor in both academic and industrial robotics engineering infront of many of the industry leaders in innovation in Thailand.
+With positive feedback throughout the listeners and organizers I was confident that I was able to present well and showcase the core advantages of AI based security robots and the specific use cases of my project in general.

 # Talk start and end times.